RoboJackets/business-process-manual/corporate/address-changes.rst

 Georgia Secretary of State
 --------------------------

-`File an amended registration <https://sos.ga.gov/how-to-guide/how-file-annual-registration>`_ or wait until the :ref:`following annual registration <January>`.
+`File an amended registration <https://sos.ga.gov/how-to-guide/how-file-annual-registration>`_ or wait until the :ref:`following annual registration <corporate/calendar:January>`.

 .. note::
    The Secretary of State registration is the authoritative record of the organization's address and should be updated first.